telerik/blazor-docs/knowledge-base/grid-select-items-programmatically.md

 ## Solution

 Use the `OnEdit` and `OnUpdate` [Grid events](%slug grid-events%#cud-events).
 In the handler for the `OnEdit` event add the currently edited item, passed to the method through the object of type `GridCommandEventArgs`, into the SelectedItems collection.
 The item added to the collection is with the old value, before the editing.
-In the handler for the `OnUpdate` update the SelectedItems collection with the new value of the edited item.
+In the handler for the `OnUpdate` update the SelectedItems collection with the new value of the edited item otherwise the visual representation of the row selection will not be present.

 >caption How to Select a row in Edit